-BlackRock is shaping next-generation leadership and hunting for deals.
-Here's the latest news on the largest money manager.
+BlackRock is wrestling with succession planning.
+Here's the latest news on the biggest money manager.

 Founder-led BlackRock is molding the next generation of management and seeking out deals.

-Here is the latest reporting from Insider on BlackRock's executives, dealmaking, and more.
+Here is the latest reporting from Insider on BlackRock's executives, funds, and more.

 BlackRock's dominance as a passive investment behemoth and a vocal champion of environmental, social, and governance investing has drawn far more mainstream attention in recent years than ever.

 That's led to viral conspiracy theories over what BlackRock owns and how it influences decision-making at other companies, attacks on Fink personally, and relentless criticisms by lawmakers primarily on the right who have seized on ESG as a boogeyman.
 The firm has defended itself, responding to critics that it works as a fiduciary and acts in clients' best interest, not as a force for political activism.
+It has delayed launching an ESG fund for more than a year against that backdrop, Insider reported in August.

 BlackRock manages assets for clients across wealth management, pension plans, insurance companies, governments, and more.
-Its reach is far and wide for sophisticated and everyday investors: 40 million people invest in BlackRock's 1,300 exchange-traded funds, and 35 million people have their retirement funds with BlackRock, according to the company.
+Its reach is far and wide for sophisticated and everyday investors: 35 million people invest in BlackRock's 1,300 exchange-traded funds.
 It sells a powerful portfolio management software called Aladdin, used by virtually all of Wall Street, and it manages some $320 billion of so-called alternative assets like private credit.

-BlackRock is operating at a crucial moment.
-It has defended itself against fierce scrutiny over ESG investing, and it may face greater regulatory attention as US watchdogs aim to supervise non-bank financial institutions like asset managers more closely.
 At the same time, BlackRock is shaping the next generation of leadership.

-Fink and Rob Kapito, the president and another cofounder lead the New York-based firm.
+Rob Kapito, the president and another cofounder, and Fink lead the New York-based firm.
 BlackRock has made personnel changes and appointments in the past year that point to who may be positioned to take over once Fink and Kapito leave.
 For a window into BlackRock's workforce, powerful executives, dealmaking, and more, here is Insider's latest reporting on BlackRock.

 Do you have a tip about BlackRock?
 Contact this reporter at rungarino@insider.com, rungarino@protonmail.com, or at (646) 768-4711 using a non-work phone.